joemooney/rust-notes/md/create_book.md

 Create a markdown book with mdbook crate.
 This is the crate used to create the official
 Rust Programming Book.
-It is also the crate I used to this book. mdbook allows you to add preprocessors so that you can have your own custom markdown extensions (like I am doing).
+It is also the crate used to this book. mdbook allows you to add preprocessors so that you can have your own custom markdown extensions (like I am doing).

 - cargo install mdbook